 Possibly.
 Over 150 different Academic Alliance schools have entered data.
 Your institution may have already provided data that you can begin working with.
 Each time you log into the Tracking Tool you will see any data your organization has previously provided.
 To save time and effort, we suggest that you log into the Tracking Tool before compiling your data in order to get a better sense of which data are still needed.

 Why should I enter data?

 NCWIT gets to help you: Your organization can use the tracking tool to visualize your undergraduate recruiting and retention data.
-Even better is that you can compare your computing majors to comparison data from 1) other schools with the same types of degrees; 2) other schools with the same majors; and 3) national data sources such as IPEDS and Taulbee.
+Even better is that you can compare your computing majors to comparison data from 1) the overall average of Extension Services clients; 2) the overall average of Academic Alliance members; and 3) national data sources such as IPEDS and Taulbee.
 You can log in at any time to export these charts for grant proposals or other university work.
 See your data visualized in a dynamically-created longitudinal trend chart!

 You get to help NCWIT: Did you know that there is no national data source that reports on enrollments in computing by gender?
 With such a gap, NCWIT decided to create a tool that could help chart national progress in women’s computing enrollments and other important measures of recruitment and retention.
 By inputting your data into the Tracking Tool, we at NCWIT will be able to measure progress towards our goal of improving female participation in computing majors.
 And you help NCWIT understand and develop solutions to a national social problem!

 The NCWIT Tracking Tool is generously funded by a gift from Google.org and grants from the National Science Foundation (NSF, HRD-1203148/1203198/1203174/1203179).